|

 For Christmas

-Eve celebrations, salt cod is the traditional dish, usually served
+Eve celebrations, salt cod or bacalhau is the traditional dish, usually served

 with boiled potatoes and cabbage.
 Next comes the much-awaited